These 1964 Alaska Earthquake Stories are amazing accounts from survivors of the biggest earthquake ever recorded in North America.

 Looking at the picture above, we can thank God that no children were in that building when it was torn apart.

-As you can imagine, Anchorage school officials had to come up with new places to continue schooling for many students, including elementary, junior high and high school students.
+In the days and weeks that followed, Anchorage school officials had to come up with new places to continue schooling for many of the town's children, including elementary, junior high and high school students.

 It was yet another reminder that our lives had been changed forever by an amazing force of nature.

-For those of us who lived in Anchorage when the quake struck, the picture above is where many of us had walked along the sidewalk so many times, or stood to watch our winter carnival, the Fur Rendezvous and the many other events that took place on 4th Avenue.
+For those of us who lived in Anchorage when the quake struck, the picture above shows a familiar sidewalk where many of us had stood to watch the Fur Rendezvous, our winter carnival, the month before the quake.

 And then it was all gone.

-For a short time after the quake, we wondered if our town would ever be the same.
+For a time after the quake, we wondered if our town would ever be the same.

 For all of us who survived the quake, when reconstruction first began, it gave us a glimmer of hope for a brighter future.